mco-gh/mco.dev/content/post/politics/what.md

 And took care of you,
 Every single step of your journey

-What do you do...
+What do you do when you discover

-When you discover
 They are the kind of people
 Who looked the other way

-While Jews were being marched into gas chambers?
+While Jews were being marched
+Into gas chambers?